0xsalt/0xsalt.github.io/_posts/2025-07-05-train_gpt_to_write.md

 - It accepted a file in JSONL format, a slimmer more compressed version of the JSON file I had available to me.
 So I wrote the converter for that.
 - Script: `generate_finetune_jsonl.py` [Github: chatgpt_generate_finetune_jsonl.py](https://github.com/0xsalt/chatgpt_generate_finetune_jsonl/){:target="_blank"}{:rel="noopener"}

-- Chat content still had too much noise in it so I wrote a script to exclude chats that start with obvious questions indicating lower quality "voice" excerpts.
+- Chat content still had too much noise in it so I wrote a script to exclude chats that start with questions indicating lower quality "voice" excerpts.
 I filtered these out by excluding chats that start with "how," "what," "when," "where," "why," "can," etc.
 - Script: `filter_blog_style.py` [Github: filter_blog_style.py](https://github.com/0xsalt/chatgpt_generate_finetune_jsonl/){:target="_blank"}{:rel="noopener"}

 - Now before I submitted my refined data to train my new custom GPT, I wanted to estimate how much this would cost me.
 Using Python `tiktoken` library and the current published costs for training GPT-3.5 models